Marinduque: Climate

 Marinduque has a Type III climate, having rainfall more or less evenly distributed throughout the year with no clear boundary between dry and wet seasons.
 The annual mean, maximum, and minimum temperatures were calculated at 27.0 C, 32.9 C and 22.3 C respectively.
-Humidity average is 78% year-round with an average annual rainfall totaling 2,034.6 mm.
+The humidity average is 78% year-round with an average annual rainfall totaling 2,034.6 mm.

 Administrative divisions

 Marinduque comprises 6 municipalities, further subdivided into 218 barangays.
 A double legislative districts encompasses all towns.